takumif/takumif.github.io/_posts/2023-11-11-willingness-to-pay.md

 tags: ["Economics"]
 ---
 # Summary
-- The following issues seem to be making market economies inefficient in ways that are hard to quantify:
-    - It's difficult (impossible?) for people to quantify how much a good or a service is really worth to them.
+- Market economies face inefficiencies due to two main issues:
+    - Difficulty in accurately quantifying the true worth of goods and services to individuals.
-    - Their willingness to pay is anchored to the market price and the social norms
+    - People's willingness to pay often being influenced by market prices and social norms.

-# I like it, but I don't know how to quantify that
+# I Like It, But I Don't Know How to Quantify That
-I like avocados and sea urchin, two foods that share a few similarities.

-They go well with soy sauce, wasabi, and white rice.
-They both have rich tastes and creamy textures.
-They can also be hit or miss -- sometimes they'd taste less fresh or more bitter than you'd hoped.
+I enjoy avocados and sea urchin, two foods that share several similarities.
+Both pair well with soy sauce, wasabi, and white rice, and offer rich, creamy textures.
+However, their quality can vary – sometimes they might taste less fresh or more bitter than expected.

-On the other hand, I'd say the greatest difference between the two is their prices.
-The avocado and sea urchin that I had most recently cost around $0.50 and $20 per 100 grams, respectively.
-That's a 40 times difference!
-Do I enjoy sea urchin 40 times more than I enjoy avocados?
-Probably not!
+The most significant difference between them, in my experience, is their price.
+The most recent avocado and sea urchin I purchased were approximately $0.50 and $20 per 100 grams, respectively – a 40-fold difference.
+Do I appreciate sea urchin 40 times more than avocados?
+Probably not.
+But by how much more do I value it?
+I don't know.
+This dilemma extends beyond my supermarket choices to the broader realm of market economics.
+We often assume people can precisely quantify the value of a good or service in monetary terms.
+This assumption, combined with supply factors, supposedly leads to market prices that facilitate efficient resource allocation and maximize societal wellbeing.

-How many more times *do* I enjoy it, then? **I don't know**, and this is a problem I see not just with my purchasing decisions at supermarkets but also with market economics as a whole.
-We assume that people know the dollar amount that a good or a service would be worth to them, and that (plus the supply side) determines the market prices of goods and services that allow for an efficient allocation of resources to maximize the overall wellbeing of a society.

-That was a gross oversimplification but I think the point still stands: prices that are determined by our willingness to pay are suboptimal, since our willingness to pay is not perfectly correlated to the value the purchased goods and services would provide to us.
+This is an oversimplification, but the underlying issue remains: prices shaped by our willingness to pay do not necessarily reflect the true value we derive from goods and services.

-# My willingness to pay is anchored to prices I've seen before
+# My Willingness to Pay is Anchored to Previous Prices
-If it's not just the values they provide, then what other factors affect my willingness to pay?
-One factor that I know to be affecting my purchasing decisions much more than it should is how the current price compares to what I expected the price to be, which often is what I remember the market price to be.

-For instance, if I see an avocado and a sea urchin at $1 and $10 respectively, when I remember them to have been $0.50 and $20 the week before, then I'd be much more eager to buy the sea urchin than the avocado, even though the sea urchin might not bring me 10 times as much joy as the avocado and I'd be better off buying the latter!

-This is likely due to the anchoring effect, where my willingness to pay is pulled towards the prices I expect to see, and when the current price is more expensive / cheaper than what I expected, it feels more / less than my willingness to pay, respectively.
+Factors other than intrinsic value influence my willingness to pay.
+A significant factor is how current prices compare to those I recall.
+For example, if I find avocados and sea urchins priced at $1 and $10, down from $0.50 and $20, respectively, my inclination to purchase the sea urchin increases, despite it not necessarily offering ten times the enjoyment of an avocado.
+This phenomenon is likely due to the anchoring effect, where my willingness to pay is influenced by expected prices.
+A price higher or lower than anticipated feels disproportionately expensive or reasonable, respectively.

-# The implications on market economies
+# The Implications on Market Economies
-Isn't this disconnect -- between our willingness to pay and the values the goods and services provide -- a pretty big issue with market economics that remains to be solved?
-If in fact there is a big disconnect between the two, then that'd lead a market economy to allocate its resources to produce more of the things that don't make people happy all that much, or produce less of the things that do.
-This seems like an issue that is fundamental but yet hard to solve.
-If we can't quantify the value that goods and services provide us, then we don't know how much of a problem it is, or whether certain interventions to a free market economy can alleviate it.
-Is this an unsolvable problem?
+This misalignment between what we're willing to pay and the actual value goods and services provide could be a significant issue in market economics.
+If a substantial disconnect exists, market economies may inefficiently allocate resources, either overproducing items that don't significantly enhance happiness or underproducing those that do.
+This fundamental yet elusive problem poses a challenge: without quantifying the value that goods and services provide us, it's difficult to gauge the severity of this issue or identify effective interventions.
+To gain a deeper understanding, exploring beyond basic economic principles into fields like behavioral economics might be necessary.
+I'll report back with further insights as I delve deeper into this topic.

-Maybe I need to learn more than Economics 101 to answer this, perhaps behavioral economics.
-I'll report back if I figure out more.